bilalshabbir31/devise-sso/README.md

 2. Rails 7.1.3
 3. PostgreSQL

-1. clone this repo
+clone this repo
-2. Navigate to the project directory.
+Navigate to the project directory.

-run these command in terminal
+run these commands in terminal

 1. `bundle install`
 2. `rails db:create`